LucasDelfino92/morrowindsharp/setup.md

   - Click **Create Statics**.
 - Once the statics have been created, click **Finish**.

-> A rule of thumb is to regenerate your distant land any time you install or uninstall mods.
+> ℹ️ A rule of thumb is to regenerate your distant land any time you install or uninstall mods.
 Most importantly, the process will be much easier as you only need to click on **Run above steps using saved / default settings** the next time you are on the **Distant Land Generation** window.
 On your first distant land generation, MGE XE defaults to **Distant Land configuration setup...**.

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/MGE%20XE%20272.png)

 Now that you are back on the **Distant Land** tab you will see all previously unavailable options are now enabled.
 To get you started, I recommend you copy the settings as shown in the image above.
 In the future you may want to modify them.

-> These draw distance settings will preserve the foggy aesthetic of vanilla Morrowind, which I recommend over the absurd draw distance seen in most modern Morrowind screenshots.
+> ℹ️ These draw distance settings will preserve the foggy aesthetic of vanilla Morrowind, which I recommend over the absurd draw distance seen in most modern Morrowind screenshots.
 If you are aching for a little bit of extra draw distance, I suggest increasing the **Draw Distance** to 5,0, and cranking up the **Above Water Fog** settings to Start 3,0 and End 5,0.

-> Note that Per-pixel lighting takes a heavy toll on your framerate.
+> ⚠️ Note that Per-pixel lighting takes a heavy toll on your framerate.
 You can disable it entirely, or limit it to **Interiors only**.

 # IN-GAME CONFIGURATION